hetler01/Privacy-Policy-of-Sage/README.md

 ## 3. Data Storage & Security

 * Data is stored securely in databases accessible only to the bot and its developer(s).
-* We do not share, sell, or rent user or guild data with third parties.
+* We do not share, sell or rent user or guild data with third parties.
 * While we implement safeguards, we cannot guarantee complete protection against unauthorized access.

 ---